fge/jackson-coreutils/README.md

 When reading JSON into a `JsonNode`, Jackson will serialize `1` as an `IntNode` but `1.0` as a `DoubleNode` (or a `DecimalNode`).

-Understandably so, Jackson <b>will not</b> consider such nodes to be equal, since they do not share the same class.
+Understandably so, Jackson <b>will not</b> consider such nodes to be equal, since they are not of the same class.
 But, understandably so as well, some uses of JSON out there, including [JSON Schema](http://tools.ietf.org/html/draft-zyp-json-schema-04) and [JSON Patch](http://tools.ietf.org/html/rfc6902)'s test operation, want to consider such nodes as equal.